willkg/blog/posts/mozilla/dennis_retrospective_2013.rst

 When we deploy `support.mozilla.org (SUMO) <https://support.mozilla.org/>`_ and `Input <https://github.com/mozilla/fjord/>`_ [1]_, it fetches the most recent localized strings ``.po`` files from SVN, compiles them to ``.mo`` files, and ships them with the site.
-Becuase SUMO supports many languages and the deploy pulls down the most recent changes, there's no way to effectively test the entire site for all languages before deploying to production.
+Because SUMO supports many languages and the deploy pulls down the most recent changes, there's no way to effectively test the entire site for all languages before deploying to production.
 Because of that, users experience HTTP 500 server errors on pages that have bad strings.